Heimatschutz Architecture: History

 The ancestor of the modern Heimatschutz architecture is the brick architecture of the early industrial era.
 This style can be found in both sacred and secular architecture, but also in monumental sculpture and garden art.

-On 30 March 1904 the Deutsche Bund für Heimatschutz (German Association of Homeland Security) was founded in Dresden under the aegis of the ecologist Ernst Rudorff (1840–1916).
+On 30 March 1904 the Deutsche Bund für Heimatschutz (German Association for the Preservation of the Homeland) was founded in Dresden under the aegis of the ecologist Ernst Rudorff (1840–1916).
 Its main focus was on architecture, especially building maintenance, with the aim of reviving the old design language and promoting traditional building methods and craftsmanship.
 In the time of National Socialism, Heimatschutz architecture was preferred, especially in the area of residential construction.
 In settlement construction, one of the main fields of homeland security, uniform standard buildings were usually erected, which at best had regional elements in the decoration.
 Representative public buildings, however, were executed in the style of monumental neoclassicism.

 After 1945 the importance of this architectural style decreased for a number of reasons.
 For one, it was expensive; for another, it was superseded by advances in construction technology and, as a result, new architectural forms; and finally, it experienced a politicization in the post-war competition for planning contracts and the filling of public offices, because to some urban planners it did not seem to be clearly distinguishable from construction methods favored by National Socialists like Hanns Dustmann.
 Some examples of Heimatschutz architecture are more closely related to the brick expressionism of Fritz Höger, who hardly received any commissions between 1933 and 1945.
 Until around 1960, various ensembles in the Heimatschutz style were built, such as the Freudenstadt Marktplatz from 1950 and the Prinzipalmarkt in Münster, which was rebuilt between 1947 and 1958 in a typical regional way, but not true to the original.

 In Switzerland there were several phases of the home style.
 After the first phase, which lasted until the First World War, it returned in the 1920s as the “Second Home Style” and in the 1940s as the “Landistil” in modified new editions.
 The “regionalism” of the present is also based on the Heimat style.